s2t2/clubhouse-cookbook/ADMINISTRATION.md

 ssh -i ~/.ssh/gwu-business-1.pem ec2-user@54.175.53.250
 ````

-To deploy or re-deploy, run the "Setup" command from the AWS "OpsWorks" > "Stack" menu.
+To deploy or re-deploy, run the "Setup" command from the AWS "Stack" > "Run Command" menu.

+If the cookbook changes, run the "Update Custom Cookbooks" command
+ before performing the next "Setup" command.

 ## Prerequisites